 The following categories will be considered:

-The entity is the legal company duly specified in the application form behind the startup applying to the Program (hereinafter, also referred to as the “project”).
-The entity needs to be incorporated in the United States with authorization to do business in Puerto Rico as a Corp. or LLC company.
-In the case that the company does not have this legal structure, Parallel18 will assist you to create one during the beginning of the program.
+The entity is the legal company duly specified in the application form behind the startup applying to the Program (hereinafter, also referred to as the “Project”).
+The entity needs to be incorporated in Puerto Rico or in the United States with authorization to do business in Puerto Rico as a Corp. or LLC company.
+In the case that the company does not have this legal structure, Parallel18 will provide you with resources that can assist you in this process

-The team leader, also known as the beneficiary, is a natural person, duly specified during the application form, that is an original founder of the startup and continues to be a C-level member directly involved in the company’s business strategy, commercial activities and decision making, who must act in name and representation of him or herself and of the executors, as the person responsible before Parallel18.
-The person designated as the team leader must participate in the program in Puerto Rico, during the entire period of the program, and be exclusively dedicated to the development of this project; likewise, the beneficiary will be the active and passive subject of all rights and obligations established in the grant agreement, including detailed reports on expenses and activities materialized by the beneficiary or third parties.
-If not a U.S. citizen, the team leader should have the ability to apply for a visa to enter the U.S.
+The team leader, also known as the beneficiary, is a natural person, duly specified during the application form, that is an original founder of the startup and continues to be a C-level member directly involved in the company’s business strategy, commercial activities and decision making, who must act in name and representation of him or herself and of the executors as the person responsible before Parallel18.
+The person designated as the team leader must participate in the program in Puerto Rico, during the entire period of the program, and be exclusively dedicated to the development of this project; likewise, the beneficiary will be the active and passive subject of all rights and obligations established in the Grant Agreement, including detailed reports on expenses and activities materialized by the beneficiary or third parties.
+If not a U.S. citizen, the team leader must have the ability to apply for a visa to enter the U.S.

-Optionally, the participation of up to two natural persons who form part of the founding team and continue to be C-level business oriented decision makers for the company, and who are duly specified during the application process may be considered and are welcomed to join the program if they require to do so.
+Optionally, the participation of up to two additional natural persons who form part of the founding team and continue to be C-level business oriented decision makers for the company, and who are duly specified during the application process, may be considered and are welcomed to join the program if they require to do so.
 If the team members that plan to participate in person in Parallel18 are not U.S. citizens, they must have the ability to apply for a visa to enter the U.S. The visa application process should be started as soon as you submit your application to the program to prevent delays in your arrival to Puerto Rico.

 Those activities that enable the launch and scaling of companies with high global growth potential that use Puerto Rico as a platform to grow.
-Projects may not consist of consulting services traditional export companies, or lifestyle businesses, as these are not considered to be highly scalable projects or with high growth potential.
+Projects may not consist of consulting services, non-profit organizations, traditional import/export companies, or lifestyle businesses, as these are not considered to be highly scalable projects or with high growth potential.
 Likewise, projects must be at least in a stage where the concept was validated, with a functional product, some initial commercial traction, with the company prepared to scale operations, and a full time team dedicated exclusively to the company that is able to execute, understanding these to be projects with less than three years.